Velko/8-bit-CPU/BrainDump.md

 Variable-length instruction opcodes
 -----------------------------------
 There are only 16 possible opcodes.
 Some do not need arguments at all, others would greatly benefit from longer immediate values.
-It might be possible to vary whick bits goes out to bus and which are used for microcode addressing.
+It might be possible to vary which bits goes out to bus and which are used for microcode addressing.
 But I suspect that complexity increases greatly.